 You do not need to take your poll card or any ID with you when you vote.
 Poll cards are sent to electors for information purposes, and currently the law does not allow staff at the polling station to ask electors for any form of ID.
 Electors must confirm their name and address and provided that they are on the electoral register they are able to vote.

 - The hours of poll for all elections is 7am to 10pm

-- Take the ballot paper to the voting booth and mark 'X' to the right of the candidate(s) you wish to vote for
+- Take the ballot paper to the voting booth and mark 'X' to the right of the candidate(s) or party(s) you wish to vote for